 Medical treatment of symptoms

 There is no specific treatment for persistent pain, bloating or an irregular bowel habit.
 The dietary measures described above may be helpful.
-It is possible to take medicines which contain fibre such as ispaghula husk or methyl cellulose preparations which soften the stools.
+It is possible to take medicines, which contain fibre such as ispaghula husk or methyl cellulose preparations which soften the stools.
 Your pharmacist will be able to advise.
 Some doctors may prescribe an antispasmodic drug but the results are often disappointing.
-An antibiotic may be tried if inflammation is suspected but pain-killers such as codeine should be avoided as they tend to cause constipation.
+An antibiotic may be tried if inflammation is suspected but pain-killerspainkillers such as codeine should be avoided as they tend to cause constipation.